 “I’d never own one of those things (hybrid holster), they are junk.” so said one self-styled expert at a shooting class I attended this year.
 The gentleman in question was referring to the Inside-the-Waistband hybrid holster I was using.
 Aside from the social faux pas of criticizing another man’s gear, that statement got me to thinking about the perception that hybrid IWB holsters are a poor choice.
-I have to admit I was perplexed because I have never had an issue with my choice and I carry a gun in that type of holster EVERY day for ten to twelve hours a day.
+It is perplexing to me I must admit.
+I have never had an issue with my choice and I carry a fun in that type of holster EVERY day for ten to twelve hours a day.

 I decided to start asking questions, not of students, but of firearms instructors who observe students day after day.
 Specifically, I inquired as to issues students were having with the IWB hybrid holsters.
 Before we move on, our definition for a “hybrid holster” for this review is one that uses a combination of a Kydex® or some type of polymer holster pocket backed by either leather or reinforced nylon.
 This style of holster is designed to be tucked inside the waistband of the user’s trousers.
-Depending on the manufacturer in question, the holster is secured with either metal or plastic belt clips, belt loops or a “J” hook arrangement.
+Depending on the manufacturer, the holster is secured with metal or plastic belt clips, belt loops or a “J” hook.

 While not necessarily listed in the order of absolute frequency, the issues students seemed to have with “hybrid” holsters during training courses were; 1) holsters coming out of the pants during the draw-stroke, 2) students unable to reholster due to the body shield/guard folding over the holster opening, 3) students unable to reholster due to the holster opening sinking down below the edge of the waistband AND subsequently muzzling their body while searching for the opening with barrel.